-- The success of the abstract service relied on authors’ continued participation and willingness and ability to provide the full-text files at the request of other researchers and clinicians, many of whom are not active STTI members.
-This last aspect further inhibited the repository staff from making the necessary connections between authors and patrons.
+- The usability of the abstracts relied on authors’ continued participation and willingness and ability to provide the full-text files at the request of other researchers and clinicians.

-- As the abstracts aged (97% were over 7 years old), author participation declined and the service was ineffective to those seeking information.**
+- As the abstracts aged (97% were over 7 years old), author participation declined and the service was ineffective to those seeking information (Vines, et al., 2014).

 - Authors were unwilling or unable to share the files.

-- Items were never published in journals or it was impossible to located them given the information available in the abstract.
+- Items were never published in journals or it was impossible to locate them given the information available in the abstract.

 *Abstract-only entries may be allowed when an item has been published in a traditional journal.
 The Henderson Repository works with the journals in these cases.